ishitakapoor7/NOMinate-cheesehacks/README.md

 # NOMinate-cheesehacks
-NOMinate is an intelligent application that helps you decide what to eat next by learning your preferences and ensuring you discover something new and exciting every time!
+NOMinate is an intelligent application that helps you decide what to eat next by learning your preferences and ensuring you discover something new and exciting every tim